jito-foundation/geyser-grpc-plugin/cli/README.md

 Allows one to exercise functionality of this geyser implementation

 ## Access Tokens
-If you'd like to access Jito's load-balanced RPC cluster at https://mainnet.rpc.jito.wtf, email support@jito.wtf or create a support ticket in the discord.
-Please be kind and don't abuse.
+If you'd like to access Jito's load-balanced RPC cluster at https://mainnet.rpc.jito.wtf, fill out [this](https://web.miniextensions.com/WV3gZjFwqNqITsMufIEp) form.

 ## Building
 ```bash